 As I sit in my morning place, today, I again learn what I already knew … I can’t live even one day apart from the power of the Holy Spirit in my life.
 I am utterly lost and hopeless without Him actively carrying out His work in me.
 To start a day without Him in His word and prayer is futile.
 I absolutely can’t do what I do without Him.
 It’s too much for me.

-My husband, Bill, has been preaching a sermon series on the Holy Spirit.
-If you want to watch or listen to the whole series you can go to http://www.svbc.cc and view under ‘watch and listen.’
+My husband, Bill, preached a sermon series on the Holy Spirit.
 The main statement I took away from yesterday was this: “The purpose of the Holy Spirit in the lives of believers is simply to make us like Jesus.”
 For all the social justice, good works, and thoughtful things we do, let’s always remember to never stop short of letting people know Jesus is the only way to salvation.
 It’s all about Him.
 He is the reason we are who we are and do what we do.